AndyIbanez/andyibanez-com/content/posts/parametrized-shortcuts.md

 What we did so far allows us to create very interesting actions for our apps.
 But we can add more features to make them friendlier for our users.

-Suppose you want to add a new action to substract two numbers.
-Your first thought may be to just duplicate the "AddNumbers" Intent, rename it to "SubstractNumbers", and implement a new copy-paste version of AddNumbers to add the substraction method.
+Suppose you want to add a new action to subtract two numbers.
+Your first thought may be to just duplicate the "AddNumbers" Intent, rename it to "SubtractNumbers", and implement a new copy-paste version of AddNumbers to add the subtraction method.

 We can avoid all that code duplication by implementing an enum.
 An enum you know and love from writing Swift.
 You can then let the user choose an enum as part of the action's parameters.
-In this case, we will implement an `enum` called `Operation` which will have `addition` and `substraction`.
+In this case, we will implement an `enum` called `Operation` which will have `addition` and `subtraction`.

 Start by once again going to your `intentdefinition` file, click the "+" button the same way you created your first intent, and select "New Enum".
 Name it "Operation".